-“Thank you for using the new name.
-We’ll need a plan to get the Village to use it, at least when Luka arrives.”
+“I’m not accustomed to hearing that new name.
+We need a plan to get the Villagers to use it, at least when Luka arrives.”
 Eva paused and then pointed to Caleb and Conall.
 “I’m ready to start.”

 “Oh no,” exclaimed Caleb, as he looked at the two remaining pages.
 “There are seven brothers and three sisters on the second page.
 The third page shows Lord Isa had fourteen children with someone named Dezanna.
 Then, he fathered three more with another woman.”

 “Then you better start,” quipped Conall.
 “Luka is to arrive in Bon Abbi by morning.”

 Eva Marie sighed.
 “We’ll be here for some time.”

 Josah and Graybard left the Manor, making their way to the Square.
 They stopped and looked around, imagining where Luka would go, once he entered the city.
 Three paths, wide enough for carts and wagons, started at each corner of the Square.
 One led to the Manor behind them, and the other two continued to the adjoining villages and farms.